-Clinical effectiveness indicator and why we measure it How the data is collected Target Benchmark 2010/11 2011/12 2012/13 Facial nerve injury rates in condylar fracture (jaw fracture) repair Trauma Card (continuous trauma and complications database) 0% 17% 9% 0% 5.8% Comment: We monitor damage to the permanent nerve injury rate. e facial nerve during o open fixat ion of mandibul ar fractures.
-We continue to have e a zero Nerve injury rates in third molar (wisdom tooth) extraction and mandibular (jaw) fracture surgery 0% Temporary numb lip 5-10% 4.4% 5% 4.7% On-going numb lip 0.79% 0% Temporary numb tongue 2-8% 4.4% 9% 8.7% On-going numb tongue 1.2% Comment: Wisdom tooth extraction is nerve injury which may be temporary o The rates for 2011/12 have been collec may explain the slight change in rates for r permanent.
-In 2012 ted initially by telepho 2 we treat ted 695 patients for extraction of the third molar teeth.
-Patient reported outcome measures (PROM) in Orthognathic surgery (correction of bony jaw abnormalities) Prospective database of all orthognathic surgery patients How do you rate the orthodontic service and care?
-How do you rate the surgical service and care?
-2010 88% excellent; 12% good 2011 80% excellent; 10% good; 10% average 2012 90% excellent 10% good 82% excellent; 18% good 90% excellent; 10% good 92% excellent 8% good satisfied are you cial appearance?
-75% very satisfied; 25% satisfied 70% very satisfied; 10% satisfied 74% very satisfied 26% satisfied satisfied are you ntal appearance?
-91% very satisfied or satisfied 80% very satisfied; 10% neither satisfied or dissatisfied; 10% dissatisfied 85% very satisfied; 15% satisfied Comment: This PROM has been development the appearance, dentition and face follo oped to look at patier owing treatment. nt satisfac tion with the or thodontic surger y service and sat isfaction with Continuous > 70% = very high 95% 95% 95%
+Clinical effectiveness indicator and why we measure it How the data is collected Target Benchmark 2010/11 2011/12 2012/13 Facial nerve injury rates in condylar fracture (jaw fracture) repair Trauma Card (continuous trauma and complications database) 0% 17% 9% 0% 5.8% Comment: We monitor damage to the permanent nerve injury rate. facial nerve during o pen fixat ion of mandibul ar fractures.
+We continue to have e a zero Nerve injury rates in third molar (wisdom tooth) extraction and mandibular (jaw) fracture surgery hird molar ction and 0% Temporary numb lip 5-10% 4.4% 5% 4.7% On-going numb lip 0.79% 0% Temporary numb tongue 2-8% 4.4% 9% 8.7% On-going numb tongue 1.2% Comment: Wisdom tooth extraction is nerve injury which may be temporary or The rates for 2011/12 have been collect may explain the slight change in rates for r permanent.
+In 2012 ted initially by telepho we treat one interv ed 695 patients for extraction of the third molar teeth.
+Patient reported outcome measures (PROM) in Orthognathic surgery (correction of bony jaw abnormalities) Prospective database of all orthognathic surgery patients How do you rate hodontic service and care?
+2010 88% excellent; 12% good 2011 80% excellent; 10% good; 10% average 2012 90% excellent 10% good do you rate the ervice and care?
+82% excellent; 18% good 90% excellent; 10% good 92% excellent 8% good satisfied are you cial appearance?
+75% very satisfied; 25% satisfied 70% very satisfied; 10% satisfied 74% very satisfied 26% satisfied satisfied are you tal appearance?
+91% very satisfied or satisfied 80% very satisfied; 10% neither satisfied or dissatisfied; 10% dissatisfied 85% very satisfied; 15% satisfied pped to look at patier nt satisfac tion with the or thodontic surger y service and sat isfaction with Comment: This PROM has been developed the appearance, dentition and face follows: owing treatment.
+95% 95%